martintajur/node-mysql-activerecord/README.md

 * Ability to write queries agnostically to the database you intend to query
 * Supports all basic database commands (insert, update, delete, select, etc...)
-* Extend commands from the most popular native database drivers in NPM.
+* Extend capabilities from the most popular native database drivers in NPM.
 * Supports method chaining
 * Automatically escapes field values
 * Is fully unit tested
+* **Very thoroughly documented**
 * Allows for greater flexibility and more control over a full ORM
 * Ligher-weight than an ORM
 * Allows you to drop down to the native methods of your driver if you choose